Hilde Osland Flaunts Toned Abs In Two-Toned Denim Crop Top And Jeans

 Hilde wore her golden-colored hair down in all three photos and it fell past her shoulders in loose waves.
 She accentuated her blue eyes with dark liner and mascara but opted for an orangey-pink lip color.
 She accentuated the look with gold earrings and delicate layered necklaces.
 The brown strap of a handbag was also visible in each shot but Hilde didn’t show the rest of it.

 In her caption, Hilde revealed that the ensemble was from Fashion Nova, a fast-fashion brand known for stocking the wardrobes of several fashion and beauty influencers on Instagram.
-But she didn’t share any additional details about the items she wore for the photoshoot.
+She told one fan in the comments section that the design was called the Split Personality shirt.
+It currently retails for $29.99.

 Hilde’s fans didn’t seem to mind.
 In the comments section, they sent several compliments her way.